Finnish grammar: 1st-person-plural imperatives

 The 1st-person imperative sounds archaic, and a form resembling the passive indicative is often used instead: mennään! = 'let's go!'

 Optative

 The optative mood is an archaic or poetic variant of the imperative mood that expresses hopes or wishes.
 It is not used in normal language.
+Although it in principle has all forms, it is encountered mainly in the 2nd person singular forms -:os/-:ös (replacement of /k/ with the gemination of the previous consonant).